dexter1691/Router/README.md

 This should work too, but this has a problem that to generalize to new tools / fewer tools, we will need to create a bigger dataset that might be harder than sentence similarity.
 But this allows the model to "reason" in natural langauge which is a nice property to have.

+# TODOs:
+- Generalization to new tools (train on subset. test on unseen subset.)
+-